Skip to content

 • Stanley Peak and Glacier Kootenay

-Backcountry 101, Part 5: Getting Out There
+Backcountry 101 Part 5: Getting Out There

-We’ve talked about how you can use the skills that are familiar to you on the resort to ski in backcountry terrain (Part 1), how do you equip yourself with the knowledge for safe travel in Avalanch Safety Training (AST 1) in Part 2, following the weather for where to ski and what aspects (part 3) and last week we talked about what gear can make backcountry skiing more efficient and comfortable.
+We’ve talked about how you can use the skills that are familiar to you on the resort to ski in backcountry terrain (Part 1), how do you equip yourself with the knowledge for safe travel in Avalanche Safety Training (AST 1) in Part 2, following the weather for where to ski and what aspects (Part 3) and last week we talked about what gear can make backcountry skiing more efficient and comfortable.
 Well we are at the point of putting it all together and getting out on the slopes.

 Read now